apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     (Java system property: **zookeeper.fips-mode**)
     **New in 3.8.2:**
     Enable FIPS compatibility mode in ZooKeeper.
 If enabled, the custom trust manager (`ZKTrustManager`) that is used for hostname verification will be disabled in order to comply with FIPS requirements.
-Hostname verification is not available in the Quorum protocol, but still can be set in client-server communication.
-Default: true (3.9.0+), false (3.8.x)
+As a consequence, hostname verification is not available in the Quorum protocol, but still can be set in client-server communication.
+Default: **true** (3.9.0+), **false** (3.8.x)

 <a name="Experimental+Options%2FFeatures"></a>